Mahmoud-Abdrabo/library-management-system/README.md

 ### 🚫 Cross-Site Request Forgery (CSRF)
 - CSRF Protection: CSRF protection is disabled for simplicity in local development.
 Ensure to enable CSRF protection in production environments for enhanced security.

+## 🧪 Unit Testing

+The Library Management System application includes a comprehensive suite of unit tests to ensure the functionality of the API endpoints.
+These tests are designed to validate key operations across the core entities of the system: **Books**, **Patrons**, and **Borrowing Records**.

+### 🛠️ Testing Tools and Frameworks

+- **JUnit 5**: Used for writing and executing test cases.
+- **Spring Boot Test**: Provides testing support for Spring Boot applications.
+- **MockMvc**: Facilitates testing of Spring MVC controllers by simulating HTTP requests and verifying responses.
+- **Mockito**: Used to mock the service layer dependencies, enabling isolated testing of controllers.
+- **Jackson ObjectMapper**: Helps in serializing and deserializing JSON objects within the tests.

+### 🚀 How to Run the Tests

+- **Ensure Your Environment is Set Up**: Make sure that your development environment is properly configured with the required dependencies.
+This includes having Maven and JDK installed, as well as setting up the necessary database configurations.
+- **Run Tests via Maven**:
+    - Execute the following command in the terminal to run all tests:
+        ```bash
+        mvn test
+        ```
+    - Alternatively, you can use your IDE's built-in testing features to run the test suite.

+- **Verify Test Results**: After executing the tests, Maven will provide a summary of the results.
+Ensure that all tests pass successfully.
+If any tests fail, review the detailed logs to identify and resolve issues.

 ## ❗ Exception Handling